-The Theragun comes with two powerful lithium-ion batteries that each should work for about 75 minutes, while the B&D included battery will probably last about 30 minutes.
+The Prime’s battery lasts 2 hours, while the B&D included battery will probably last about 30 minutes.

-Due to the powerful charger, the estimated recharge time for the Theragun is about the same as how long the battery will last which is very convenient if you plan to use it for long periods of time, e.g. if you are a therapist or want to buy it for your gym.
+Due to the powerful charger, the estimated recharge time for the Theragun is 80 minutes.
+This is very convenient if you plan to use it for long periods of time, e.g. if you are a therapist or want to buy it for your gym.
 If we are talking personal use it is probably not that big of a deal.

 It should be mentioned that you can buy additional and more powerful B&D batteries or avoid the whole issue by using a jigsaw with a power cord.